M-Vause/SEED2.0/README.md

 ## Usage

-### Running SEED
+### Running SEED 2.0
-To run SEED, open the Python IDLE (included with the Python download) and open the file _SEED2\_0.py_.
+To run SEED 2.0, open the Python IDLE (included with the Python download) and open the file _SEED2\_0.py_.
 Click _Run > Run Module_ on the toolbar to run the software.
 If running SEED through Jupyter Notebook, open _SEED2\_0.ipynb_ in a Jupyter Notebook server and run all lines of code.

 The GUI will start up and will look like this: